 Not sure what to look for in a snow rake?
 Here are the main features to consider before buying a roof rake.

 Reach – the length of the pole should be long enough to fit your needs best.
 If you want to reach the roof of a 2 story house, consider buying the longest rake.
 Usually. you’ll find rakes from 15 feet to 24 feet.

-Weight – like any other roofing tools, you need a lightweight yet sturdy rake that is not hard on your back, and can hold a good amount of snow without breaking or bending too much.
+Weight – like any other roofing tool, you need a lightweight yet sturdy rake that is not hard on your back and can hold a good amount of snow without breaking or bending too much.

-Best Roof Snow Rakes in 2019: Our Top Picks
+Best Roof Rake for Snow in 2022: Our Top Picks